dantleech/blog/content/posts/2024-03-10-adr-vs-spike.md

 - **Bureaucracy**: Needing approvals, making pull requests, high barriers to editing the document.
 - **Penmanship**: Some (or most) developers are not good documentors.

-In the real world, you did some research, made a merge request and then an team leader breathes heavily over your virtual shoulder and then whispers [ADR ... pleeeeaaaassse](https://www.youtube.com/watch?v=bDFt_Dhxg8k)... or they don't in which case you don't make one because, you're done 👍
+In the real world, you did some research, made a merge request and then a team leader breathes heavily over your virtual shoulder and then whispers [ADR ... pleeeeaaaassse](https://www.youtube.com/watch?v=bDFt_Dhxg8k)... or they don't in which case you don't make one because, you're done 👍